onfido/onfido-ios-sdk/README.md

 pod 'Onfido'
 ```

-Run `pod install` to get the sdk.
+Run `pod install` to get the SDK.

-#### Manual Installation
+#### Manual installation

-The SDK is available in [Github Releases tab](https://github.com/onfido/onfido-ios-sdk/releases) where you can download the compressed framework, you can find the latest release [here](https://github.com/onfido/onfido-ios-sdk/releases/latest).
+The SDK is available in the [GitHub Releases tab](https://github.com/onfido/onfido-ios-sdk/releases) where you can download the compressed framework.
+You can find the latest release [here](https://github.com/onfido/onfido-ios-sdk/releases/latest).

 1. [Download](https://github.com/onfido/onfido-ios-sdk/releases/latest) the compressed debug zip file containing the `Onfido.framework`.
 2. Uncompress the zip file and then move the `Onfido.framework` artefact into your project.
-3. Add `Onfido.framework` located within your project to the `Embedded binaries` section in the `General` tab of you iOS app target.
+3. Add `Onfido.framework` located within your project to the `Embedded binaries` section in the `General` tab of your iOS app target.
 4. Open your app's project file in Xcode.
 Then select your app's target under target list.
-Next select `Build Phases` tab and under `Embed Frameworks` step add a new `Run Script Phase`.
+5. Next select the `Build Phases` tab and under the `Embed Frameworks` step add a new `Run Script Phase`.
 Name it `Onfido Framework Archive`.
-In the text area add the following code:
+6. In the text area add the following code:
 ```bash
 if [[ "$ACTION" != "install" ]]; then
 exit 0;